-Note: Students who do not officially withdraw from a course or program by submitting the appropriate form (see Sections 6.08C and 6.08D) run the risk of losing refunds based on the previous chart.
-The College cannot guarantee these refunds if the student does not follow the proper procedures.
+Note: Students who do not officially withdraw from a course or program by submitting the appropriate form (see Sections 6.08C and 6.08D) run the risk of forgoing their refunds.
+The College cannot guarantee these refunds if the student does not follow the proper procedures that set the process in motion.